 If you are having an outdoor/springtime party, you could have the guests plant something and decorate the pot to take home.
 Just buy seeds or seedlings, soil and small terracotta pots.
 Kids can paint them, add stickers, draw on them and can learn a little bit about gardening all at the same time.

-Jewellery making can be a fun activity for older kids.
-You can get beads at a local craft store or learn to make your own beads out of paper here.
+Jewelry making can be a fun activity for older kids.
+You can get beads at a local craft store or learn to make your own beads out of paper.

 Making tie dye t-shirts, decorating cookies, a bird house or a tote bag or learning to make their own play-dough can be fun activities that they can take home.

 3 – Next, think about your container.
 This is an easy way to help make eco-friendly loot bags.
 Steer clear of all one time use plastic including plastic bags and cellophane.
 Try using something that is usable like a large reusable cup filled with treats or a beach pail that can be used all summer long.
 Reusable bags are also a great option and come in a variety of colours and patterns.
 If you can’t get around using a disposable bag, try to use a kraft paper bag that is made from recyclable materials.

 4 – Small books are another great loot bag item, especially for younger kids.
 You can often find well priced books at Winners and HomeSense or sometimes book stores will have tables where books on that table are less than $5.
 Maybe it’s your child’s favourite book that you want to share with others or perhaps it works with your theme.
 Like a sea creatures book or a book all about superheroes.